slimbootloader/documentation/source/developer-guides/payload.rst

 ^^^^^^^^^^^^^^^^^^^

 Os Loader (Built-in)
-  A versatile linux loader implementation that boots Linux, hypervsior, Android, and ELF or PE executables.
+  A versatile linux loader implementation that boots Linux, ELF, UEFI-PI FV, or PE executables.
 It also supports launching OSes compliant with the MultiBoot specification.

   When built as an FV formatted payload OS Loader permits the inclusion and launching of a pre-OS payload binary that will hand-off control to an OS after the pre-OS payload finishes execution.